neo4j/neo4j/enterprise/README.txt

    neo4j-udc:            usage data collection

 You can run the examples from the Unix and Windows start scripts in the bin/ directory.
-The shell-client script starts a neo4j-shell instance.
+The shell-client script starts a neo4j-shell instance, an interactive environment for exploring and manipulating a graph.

 You'll find the source code to the examples in the examples/ directory.